RobSchakelAI/schakel-ai-website/replit.md

 Schakel AI is a minimalist Dutch AI consultancy website built with a modern JAMstack architecture.
 The site communicates the core message "Rust & Rendement" (Peace & Results) through a single-page design featuring a hero section, vision statement, approach timeline, team profiles, and contact form.
 The project emphasizes performance, accessibility, and clean design inspired by Morningside.com and Apple's minimalist aesthetic.

+## Recent Changes (November 11, 2025)

+**Timeline Component Improvements:**
+- Redesigned "Hoe wij schakelen" timeline using CSS Grid for equal-height cards (gap-10)
+- Added green arrows between timeline circles for completed steps only
+- Arrows are solid lines with proper spacing from circles (60px on each side)
+- Arrows only visible for completed steps (activeStep logic)
+- Improved visual hierarchy with centered arrows and pijlpunt (arrow head)

 **Tech Stack:**
 - **Frontend:** React + TypeScript + Vite
 - **Styling:** Tailwind CSS + shadcn/ui components